IshanAcharya/T2A2_APIWebServer/README.md

 * **Code Maintainability** - The use of ORM promotes code maintainability by encapsulating database logic within the application's codebase.
 Changes to database schemas or queries can be implemented through code modifications, which reduce the risk of errors.
 Utilising ORM tools also allow for the application's codebase to be modular and cleaner, which allows it to be maintainable.

 ## R5.
-Document all endpoints for your API.
+Document all endpoints for your API

 ### Auth Endpoints